JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

 Then you can safely delete the cluster.
 For the next time, simply pull the tar-ball from S3 and decompress it.
 The environment would look exactly the same as the last time.
 You should use the same :code:`base_os` to minimize binary-compatibility errors.

 A minor issue is regarding dynamic linking.
 When re-creating the cluster environment, make sure that the :code:`spack/` directory is located at the same location where the package was installed last time.
-If it was at :code:`/shared/spack/`, then use the same location.
+For example, if it was at :code:`/shared/spack/`, then use the new location should also be exactly :code:`/shared/spack/`.

 The underlying reason is that Spack uses `RPATH <https://en.wikipedia.org/wiki/Rpath>`_ for library dependencies, to avoid messing around :code:`$LD_LIBRARY_PATH` [#spack-rapth]_.
 Simply put, it hard-codes the dependencies into the binary.
 You can check the hard-coded paths by, for example: